MarikaDiGirolamo/BitBlog/doc/README.md

 ![Alternate Text](https://github.com/MarikaDiGirolamo/BitBlog/blob/master/doc/gif/john-travolta-meme.gif)

-You can install BitBlog on Linux, macOS, and Windows by following these steps.
+You can install BitBlog on Linux, MacOs, and Windows by following these steps.

 ---

-Linux and MacOS
+Linux and MacOs
 ---

 ## 1. Install Homebrew